matai-2016/passport-sodium-demo/README.md

 ## Things to think about

 This demo omits plenty of things that a production system would have to care about.
 For example, how could we better validate the registration form?
-Right now a user can be created with username ' ' and password ' ': hardly ideal!
+Right now a user can be created with email ' ' and password ' ': hardly ideal!